-What is a child care / Pre-K partnerships?
+What is a child care / Pre-K partnership?

 A child care/Pre-K partnership is a collaboration between a public school Pre-K program and one or more quality-rated* child care programs to provide high-quality care and education to three- and four-year-old children.
 This is also called an “early learning partnership.”

-*Texas Rising Star 3- and 4-Star child care programs are eligible for Pre-K partnerships.
+*Texas Rising Star Three- and Four-Star child care programs are eligible for Pre-K partnerships.
 Visit this TEA web page for additional information.

 What are the benefits of child care/Pre-K partnerships?

 - Consistency between the school day and before/after care

 - Better hours for working parents who need a full workday of care